cylondata/cylon/docs/docs/arch.md

 title: Architecture
 ---

-# Cylon

 [Cylon](https://github.com/cylondata/cylon) is a data engineering toolkit designed to work with AI/ML systems and integrate with data processing systems. *"Data engineering everywhere"* is the main vision of Cylon.

 ![Data Engineering Everywhere](assets/wheel.png)